CumulusNetworks/docs/content/cumulus-netq-31/Cumulus-NetQ-Admin-User-Guide/Lifecycle-Management.md

 Cumulus Linux binary images can be uploaded to a local LCM repository for upgrade of your switches.
 Cumulus NetQ debian packages can be uploaded to the local LCM repository for installation or upgrade.
 You can upload images from an external drive.

-The Linux and NetQ images are distinct based on the software version (x.y.z), the CPU architecture (ARM, x86), platform (based on ASIC vendor, Broadcom or Mellanox) and SHA Checksum.
+The Linux and NetQ images are available in several variants based on the software version (x.y.z), the CPU architecture (ARM, x86), platform (based on ASIC vendor, Broadcom or Mellanox), SHA Checksum, and so forth.
 When LCM discovers Cumulus Linux switches running NetQ 2.x or later in your network, it extracts the meta data needed to select the appropriate image for a given switch.
 Similarly, LCM discovers and extracts the meta data from NetQ images.

 {{<figure src="/images/netq/lcm-image-naming-conventions-310.png" width="400">}}

-The Cumulus Linux Images and Cumulus NetQ Images cards provide a summary of image status in LCM.
-They show the total number of images in the repository, a count of missing images (refer to {{<link title="#Lifecycle Management" text="Missing Images">}}), and the starting points for adding and managing your images.
+The Cumulus Linux Images and NetQ Images cards provide a summary of image status in LCM.
+They show the total number of images in the repository, a count of missing images, and the starting points for adding and managing your images.

 ### Default Cumulus Linux or Cumulus NetQ Version Assignment

 You can assign a specific Cumulus Linux or Cumulus NetQ version as the default version to use during installation or upgrade of switches.
-It is recommended that you choose the  newest version that you intend to install or upgrade to on all or the majority of your switches.
+It is recommended that you choose the newest version that you intend to install or upgrade on all, or the majority, of your switches.
 The default selection can be overridden during individual installation and upgrade job creation if an alternate version is needed for a given set of switches.

 ### Missing Images